5 Reasons Not to Tap Into Home Equity

 - Explore opportunities to earn extra income.
 Consider ways to earn extra money, such as a part-time job or side hustle, volunteering for overtime at work or selling items you no longer need.

 - Consider other finance options.
 Most personal loans are unsecured, meaning you don't have to provide collateral such as your home.
 While unsecured loans have higher interest rates than home equity loans, they don't put your house at risk.
-Likewise, if you have good credit and want to consolidate your debt, a balance transfer credit card with a 0% APR introductory offer could be an option.
-With introductory periods lasting as long as 21 months, you'd have a considerable window to reduce your debt without interest charges and without risking your home.
+Likewise, if you have good credit and want to consolidate your debt, a balance transfer credit card with a 0% introductory APR offer could be an option.
+With intro periods lasting as long as 21 months, you'd have a considerable window to reduce your debt without interest charges and without risking your home.

 The Bottom Line